Did Luke Dashjr really plan a Bitcoin hard fork?

 ‘There is no hard fork’

-Dashjr repeatedly called the overall intent of TheRage’s article false.
-“There is no hardfork,” he stated simply.
+Dashjr has repeatedly called the overall intent of TheRage’s article false and claimed, “There is no hardfork.”
+He argued that the article wasn’t real and “fake news.”

-He claimed elsewhere that, “The only ones proposing hardforks are Core30 apologists.”
+He has also claimed elsewhere that, “The only ones proposing hardforks are Core30 apologists.”

 Bitcoin Core’s controversial October update to version 30 will introduce an accommodative change to OP_RETURN mempool defaults that will ease arbitrary data storage.